 Transcript requests: Students can order their official transcript online by going to the Office of the Registrar’s Transcript Requests page and selecting the “Online Transcript Ordering System.”
 While HLS is in remote operations, most transcripts will be delivered via email.
 When placing an order, the student should list the appropriate intended recipient(s) and their mailing address(es), for future reference.
 When the Registrar’s office processes the request, they will first email a copy of the transcript to the student placing the request.
 The student should then respond to that email requesting that the Registrar send the transcript to the intended recipient(s) and provide the intended recipients’ email address(es).

 - A resume.

-Letters should be sent directly by the recommenders to Sara Zucker.
+Letters should be sent directly by the recommenders to International Legal Studies, by e-mail to firstname.lastname@example.org.
 If they are submitted by the student, rather than the faculty member, they should be provided in signed and sealed envelopes.

 Applicants will be notified by February 1 if they are being nominated for the Cambridge LL.M. program.
 After that, each nominated student will receive instructions and an individualized application link from the Cambridge Graduate Admissions Office.
 Students will then have seven days to complete the on-line application and upload the supporting materials.

 When completing the on-line application, students will provide their recommenders’ names and e-mail addresses.
 The system will generate an invitation for recommenders to submit materials via the reference portal.
 (It is expected that the content of these reference letters will be the same as that of the letters reviewed by the HLS Study Abroad Committee.)